The Process of Making Gas

 Safety and environment controls

 Production facilities operate under the rigorous safety and environmental approval framework defined by various petroleum acts and regulations.
-The lead regulatory agency in Western Australia is the Department of Mines and Petroleum.
+The lead regulatory agency in Western Australia is the Department of Mines, Industry Regulation and Safety.
 Facilities are also covered by a site licence issued by the Department of Environmental Regulation under Part V of the Environmental Protection Act, 1986.

 During the gas production process, some controlled emissions may occur and these are closely monitored and reported.